Webster University Receives Grant to Address Missouri's Nursing Shortage

 To better serve these students’ needs, Webster’s in-person MSN program will transition to a live virtual environment that will include weekly online modules for the students and Zoom sessions.
 The grant will cover the costs of developing curriculum and designing the class content, as well as enhance Webster’s existing nursing curriculum by hiring experts in epidemiology, disease processes and other topics for lectures.

 This grant was one of seven awarded in 2022 through the Nursing Education Incentive Program (NEIP) which was established in 2011 to increase the physical and educational capacity of professional nursing programs in Missouri.
 The funding comes from the Missouri State Board of Nursing funds.
-The Missouri State Board of Nursing is under the Division of Professional Registration that is part of the Department of Commerce and Insurance which works in cooperation with the Department of Higher Education & Workforce Development.
+The Missouri State Board of Nursing is under the Division of Professional Registration that is part of the Department of Commerce and Insurance which works in cooperation with the Department of Higher Education and Workforce Development.

 This grant is aimed at reaching potential students who can’t easily commute to campus but wish to expand their nurse educator and leadership abilities by pursuing a masters.”